Don't make it prestige issue;repeal farm laws,draft afresh after consulting farmers: Pilot to Centre | Headlines

 Asked about the BJP's assertion that the 'mandi' system will stay and the law only provides more options to the farmers, Pilot said that the BJP had also claimed that the farmers' income will be doubled and Rs 15 lakh will be transferred in the accounts of people, none of which happened.

+He hailed the efforts of former Congress chief Rahul Gandhi and party general secretary Priyanka Gandhi Vadra for strongly opposing the laws and standing with the farmers while extending moral support to them in various places.

 ''Mr Gandhi vehemently opposed the laws and he is coming to Rajasthan to give support to the demand of the farmers to repeal these laws.
-He is touring three or four agrarian districts and will take part in many 'kisan sabhas' and will meet farmers and give support to their demands,'' he said of Gandhi's two-day visit to the state on February 12-13.
+He is touring three or four agrarian districts and will take part in many 'kisan sabhas' and will meet farmers and give support to their demands,'' he said of Gandhi's two-day visit to the state on February 12 and 13.

 ''The huge deployment, nails being dug and barricading, gave a sense that the government is attempting to suppress the farmers by oppressive means,'' Pilot said.